Custom Cold Forming Manufacturing Company

 Cold Forming is Cold Heading

-Cold Forming is also known as cold heading, cold working, cold drawing, or cold rolling.
+Cold forming is also known as cold heading, cold working, cold drawing, or cold rolling.
 It is a metal forming process that involves the shaping of metals without the use of heat.
 The term “cold” refers to the fact that no heating takes place during this process.
-This makes it immensely popular in industries where production processes need to be cost-effective or environmentally friendly at all costs.

 Cold Forming vs. Machining